Taubmans top 20 greys

 In the true colour spectrum, grey is known as a shade rather than a colour, as it is mixed from varying values of pure black and white.
 Different combinations of black and white, as well as the other colours they are paired with, will affect the overall outcome and feel of a space, whether crisp, neutral, fresh, warm, cool or relaxed.

 Taubmans Top 20 Greys:

 So, how can you use the new modern greys in your home?
 Here are our top tips for understanding how to combine grey with accents to create a look that suits your style, in any room of your home.

 Grey with black for a modern vibe

-Black is a strong statement so compliment it with a grey that has strong percentage of white to give it impact.
+Black is a strong statement so compliment it with a grey that has a strong percentage of white to give it impact.
 Add pure white in accessories and furnishings to introduce some softness to the strong scheme.
 Layering the look with texture in fabrics and patterns will contribute more softness, creating a balanced and modern room.

 Grey with contrast colour for a clean and colourful style

 Strong contrasts of red and orange work really well with dark grey.
 The combination works because they have a similar depth in tone and sit well together with an even value in intensity.
 Accessories like cushions and artwork in these hues will pop against a dark grey backdrop, and this will tie together all the elements in the room for a clean and punchy vibe.

 Working with existing neutrals for an eclectic feel